Pre-K

 For children who are age 4 and older by September 1, (TK-age)

-In addition to our standard preschool program, which includes circle times and snack times, and lots of unstructured time to explore activities, including crafts, sand play, sensory play, science experiments, dramatic play, cooking, gardening, circle time, and group story time.
+Children are immersed in a program designed to foster exploration and learning with plenty of time to engage in a variety of activities, including crafts, sand play, sensory play, science experiments, dramatic play, cooking, gardening, and group story time.

 For more about our school’s play-based curriculum, click here.
 For more on why play-based learning works, click here.